-In 1910 she joined the Women's Social and Political Union (WSPU).
 Over the next few years she was arrested nine times, serving several sentences in Holloway Prison for assaulting the police and breaking windows.
+She has been described "as one of the most militant suffragettes, who was arrested nine times and was one of the first two suffragettes to be forcibly fed".
+(3)

-In July 1912, Christabel Pankhurst began organizing a secret arson campaign.
+Emmeline Pankhurst gave permission for her daughter, Christabel Pankhurst, to launch a secret arson campaign.
+She knew that she was likely to be arrested and so she decided to move to Paris.
 Attempts were made by suffragettes to burn down the houses of two members of the government who opposed women having the vote.
 These attempts failed but soon afterwards, a house being built for David Lloyd George, the Chancellor of the Exchequer, was badly damaged by suffragettes.
-Richardson played an active role in this campaign.
+(5) It is believed that Richardson was responsible for setting fire to The Elms, a house owned by Rosalind Howard, Countess of Carlisle.
+(6)

-During the First World War Richardson resumed her literary career, publishing a novel, Matilda and Marcus (1915), and two volumes of poetry, Symbol Songs (1916) and Wilderness Love Songs (1917).
+On her release from prison Richardson resumed her literary career, publishing a novel, Matilda and Marcus (1915), and two volumes of poetry, Symbol Songs (1916) and Wilderness Love Songs (1917).
 Her third book of poetry, Cornish Headlands, appeared in 1920.
+(16)

-In 1932 Oswald Mosley founded the New Party.
-Supporters included Mary Richardson, John Strachey, Cyril Joad, William Joyce, John Becket and Harold Nicholson, but in the 1931 General Election none of the New Party's candidates were elected.
-In January 1932 Mosley met Benito Mussolini in Italy.
-Mosley was impressed by Mussolini's achievements and when he returned to England he disbanded the New Party and replaced it with the British Union of Fascists.
-Richardson remained a member of the BUF until 1935.
-She later commented: "I was first attracted to the Blackshirts because I saw in them the courage, the action, the loyalty, the gift of service, and the ability to serve which I had known in the suffrage movement".
+In January 1932 Oswald Mosley met Benito Mussolini in Italy.
+Mosley was impressed by Mussolini's achievements and when he returned to England he established the British Union of Fascists (BUF).
+Mary Richardson was one of the first people to join: "I was first attracted to the Blackshirts because I saw in them the courage, the action, the loyalty, the gift of service, and the ability to serve which I had known in the suffragette movement".
+She also liked "its policy of Imperialism, and action combined with discipline which raise the movement above comparison with the present party system."
+(18)

 Mary Richardson died of heart failure and bronchitis, aged seventy-eight, at her home in Hastings on 7th November 1961.